OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Even if you have coded in C/C++ before, the Arduino IDE uses specialized functions.
 Let's review some of them right now.

--pinMode(pin, mode) -- It tells Arduino IDE that a specific pin should be configured to behave as an input (mode=INPUT) or an output (mode=OUTPUT).
+- pinMode(pin, mode) -- It tells Arduino IDE that a specific pin should be configured to behave as an input (mode=INPUT) or an output (mode=OUTPUT).

 -digitalWrite(pin, value) -- It tells a particular pin on the Arduino board to go to value=LOW or value=HIGH.
 If value is HIGH then the pin will go to 5 volts (the voltage used in the Arduino board in the robot car) and thus if an LED is attached the LED will turn on.
 If the vlaue is LOW then the pin will go to ground (i.e., 0 volts).

--delay(value) -- It tells the Arduino microcontroller to stop running the program for the specified delay (in milliseconds) and then once the delay period is over to continue executing the program.
+- delay(value) -- It tells the Arduino microcontroller to stop running the program for the specified delay (in milliseconds) and then once the delay period is over to continue executing the program.
 (An advanced way of doing this is using the millis() function to return the number of milliseconds that have elapsed and so the Arduino board can be checking other inputs or doing other things rather than just totally shutting down, as occurs with the delay() function.)

--Also, in C/C++ coding and in Arduino programs, a double forward slash, i.e., //, means a comment -- text you write which is for other human programmers (or you at a later time when you might have forgotten what the code is supposed to do), and which the computer ignores
+- Also, in C/C++ coding and in Arduino programs, a double forward slash, i.e., //, means a comment -- text you write which is for other human programmers (or you at a later time when you might have forgotten what the code is supposed to do), and which the computer ignores

--Also, in C/C++ coding and in Arduino programs, lines of code typically end with a semicolon, i.e., ;  (although if a loop or if/then is being specified then after the 'if', 'for' or 'while' keyword, there will be braces, e.g.,  for (int i =0; i<5; i++) { ...... lines of code here }
+- Also, in C/C++ coding and in Arduino programs, lines of code typically end with a semicolon, i.e., ;  (although if a loop or if/then is being specified then after the 'if', 'for' or 'while' keyword, there will be braces, e.g.,  for (int i =0; i<5; i++) { ...... lines of code here }

 Now that you know what the structure of an Arduino program looks like and now that you know these very important functions (well, important for programming Arduino boards), try to write an Arduino program that blinks the LED on the robot car's Arduino board.